 This means your car is safer, and should go some way to giving you a lower car insurance price.

 If you want to beef up your security even more, consider keeping your car in a garage overnight.
-You can also take a look these tips on lowering your car insurance costs.
+You can also take a look at our tips on lowering your car insurance costs.